Courses

 Course Length and Schedule

-Global Connections admits new students to begin studies in Autumn and Spring quarters.
+Global Connections admits new students to begin studies in Autumn quarter.
 You can choose to study for three months (one quarter), six months (two quarters) or nine months (three quarters).

 Autumn 2024